 What is Rubicon?

-The gathering will be intimate and intentional; a small environment designed to draw together innovators and the best ideas through which we can embody the Gospel in public life.*
+The gathering is intimate and intentional; a small environment designed to draw together innovators and the best ideas through which we can embody the Gospel in public life.*

 What are the big questions?